simon-frankau/galette/README.md

 ## Usage

-The input file format is a slightly relaxed version of the GALasm format.
+The input file format is a slightly relaxed modified of the GALasm format.
 Differences include:

  * The "DESCRIPTION" section at the end of the .pld file is now optional.